veracruz-project/veracruz/execution-engine/README.markdown

 ## Some Possible Future Directions

  * Test suite for WASI ABI.
- * More WASI functionality:
-    - Add the support for directories.
-    - Separate file descriptor spaces for different principals, e.g. participants and programs.
-Pre-opened file descriptors in each space have the rights match the policy file.
  * Event-oriented models: WASI poll could be implemented to allow Veracruz programs to wait for events.
  * Streaming, producer/consumer and multi-program graphs: file-like objects